-You can include four optional package information files in your package:
+There are four optional package information files you can include in your package:

-Defines previous versions of the package that are compatible with this version of your package.
+Defines previous versions of the package that are compatible with this version.

-Defines the text for a copyright message that displays at the time of package installation.
+Defines the text for a copyright message displayed at the time of package installation.

 Each package information file should have an entry in the prototype file.
 See Creating Information Files for more information on creating these files.